-In respect of an audit of any entity, an individual shall not be a Statutory Auditor for more than seven years.
-After such time, the individual shall not be a member of the audit engagement team or be a statutory auditor for the client for two years.
+In respect of an audit of a Public Interest entity, an individual shall not be a Key Audit Partner (KAP) for more than 5 years.
+After such time, the individual shall not be a member of the audit engagement team or be a KAP for the client for 3 years.
 During that period, the individual shall not participate in the audit of the entity, provide quality control for the engagement, consult with the engagement team or the client regarding technical or industry-specific issues, transactions or events or otherwise directly influence the outcome of the engagement.
+The same policy applies to client assigned qualified statutory auditor.
 The Member Firm established an appropriate gradual rotation mechanism with regard to the most senior personnel involved in the statutory audit, including at least the persons who are registered as statutory auditors.
 The gradual rotation mechanism applies in phases on the basis of individuals rather than of the entire engagement team.